Register to receive email news alerts, daily digest, weekly roundup or Topic newsletters.

 Visit the Greener Scotland website for advice on going greener.

-On 29 January 2013, the Scottish Government published Low Carbon Scotland: Meeting our Emissions Reduction Targets 2013-2027 - The Draft Second Report on Proposals and Policies.
-This document is a draft of the second report on proposals and policies (RPP2) for meeting Scotland’s annual greenhouse gas emissions targets that the Scottish Ministers must lay before the Scottish Parliament in accordance with the requirements in section 35 of the Climate Change (Scotland) Act 2009.
-The draft report is subject to a 60 day period for Parliamentary consideration prior to the Government publishing a final version this summer.
+On 27 June 2013, the Scottish Government published Low Carbon Scotland: Meeting our Emissions Reduction Targets 2013-2027 - The Second Report on Proposals and Policies (RPP2) .
+This document is the second report on proposals and policies (RPP2) for meeting Scotland’s annual greenhouse gas emissions targets that the Scottish Ministers must lay before the Scottish Parliament in accordance with the requirements in section 35 of the Climate Change (Scotland) Act 2009.

 Climate Change Policy Area 1-G North Victoria Quay Edinburgh EH6 6QQ